What Is CPM? Definition, Formula, Examples, and When to Use It

 Pros and cons of CPM

-We have already looked at a number of model’s benefits, and it is indeed popular in affiliate and digital marketing because of its strengths.
-However, there is no such thing as a perfect pricing model and even Cost Per Mille has a number of questionable points.
-Let’s take a closer look at all sides of the model in this section to understand the holistic picture.
+We have already looked at some of the model’s benefits, and it remains popular in affiliate and digital marketing because of its strengths.
+However, no pricing model is perfect, and CPM also has its limitations.
+Let’s take a closer look at its main advantages and disadvantages.

 Suitable for beginners

-This model is often considered a great starting point for those who are just beginning their journey into affiliate and digital marketing.
-When working with it, all processes are easy to understand: advertisers simply pay for ad impressions, and publishers only target these impressions.
+This model is often considered a good starting point for those who are new to affiliate and digital marketing.
+It is easy to understand: advertisers pay for ad impressions, while publishers earn revenue based on those impressions.

 Ideal for brand awareness